 Note: The video embed feature differs from the video episodes feature where you can offer free previews of paid videos.
 If you'd like to create a video episode, select "Video" instead of "Post".

 1. When you're ready to embed a video, select the video icon from the editor toolbar.

-2. Click on "Upload" and select the video you'd like to add from your device.
+2. Click "Upload" and select the video you want to add from your device.

-Tip: The video types accepted are 3GP, AAC, AVI, FLV, MP4, MOV, MPEG-2 and the maximum size is 20 GB.
+Tip: The video types accepted are 3GP, AAC, AVI, FLV, MP4, MOV, and MPEG-2; the recommended maximum size is 20 GB.

 3. The upload will automatically begin and will appear in the draft.
-If you'd like to change the placement of the video, select and drag the video to the desired spot.
+If you'd like to change the placement of the video, you can just select and drag the video to the desired spot.

-4. Once you've finished your draft and are ready to publish, the video post can be sent to everyone or paid subscribers– just like a normal post.
+4. Once you've finished your draft and are ready to publish, the post can be sent to everyone or paid subscribers.

 Record a video in a post

 1. Select "Record" and your webcam will appear on the page.

 2. Click on the red circle to start recording and click on the red circle again to stop recording.